 Support the data transfer at cheaper costs

-The drivers are less expensive in case of IDE interface
+The drivers are less expensive in the case of the IDE interface

 The data transfer is lower than the SATA cables